How these researchers have overcome one major challenge of LiFi?

 We found another patent in which, an add-on controller is used as a standalone component, which can be attached to the pre-existing light source.

-The controller can work as back-end modulator and direct the light source to emit a light of particular intensity/power by modifying the power input.
+The controller can work as a back-end modulator and direct the light source to emit a light of particular intensity/power by modifying the power input.

 The controller contains